LouiseMatheson/analyseVDJ/README.md

                         .txt file containing the word 'annotation' or 'Annotation'.
-Chromosome names in annotation file must match those in BAM file, and if format is not 1, 2, 3...X, Y please provide a list using -c flag
+Chromosome names in annotation file must match those in BAM file, and if format is not 1, 2, 3...X, Y or chr1, chr2 etc please provide a list using -c flag

   -r--reduceNames       reduce length of sample names: will remove lane
                         number, extension, barcode, L00n.R, unique_V from